mirerfangheibi/mirerfangheibi.github.io/_posts/2023-09-26-morse-code.md

   sidebar: left
 ---

-This is my first blog post on this personal blog.
-I want to try out writing here with [Jekyll](https://jekyllrb.com/) while telling a personal story with a technology flavor.
-I do care about self-branding and I want to put my best foot forward as many other people do in the age of information technology.
-Here, I want to talk about the [LinkedIn](https://www.linkedin.com/in/mirerfangheibi) banner photo I have and how I created it.
-But before, I have to write about Morse code in case you are unfamiliar with it, although risking to state the obvious.
+Hello and welcome to my very first blog post here!
+I'm thrilled to dip my toes into the world of writing with [Jekyll](https://jekyllrb.com/).
+I want this blog to be a blend of machine learning, science, and technology with a dash of personal experiences.

+So, what's on the agenda for today?
+Well, I'm going to take you on a journey through the creation of my [LinkedIn](https://www.linkedin.com/in/mirerfangheibi) banner photo, spiced up with some tech talk.
+But before we dive into that, let's have a quick chat about Morse code – just in case it's not something you're familiar with.
+Don't worry; I promise it'll be a breeze!

 ## Morse Code